SolaceDev/solace-dev-codelabs/markdown/introduction-to-event-portal/introduction-to-event-portal.md

 : Note that the AsyncAPI project is continuously updated so if you previously installed the generator you can also use the command above to update to the latest.

-## Implement (Option 1): Spring/Java
+## Implement ProcessPayment (Java/Spring)
 Duration: 0:10:00

 ### Develop the ProcessPayment Microservice

 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕 🚖 🚕
-On to developing the _ProcessPayment_ microservice.
-We are also going to use the [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) framework to develop this microservice, but we'll keep the business logic to a minimum this time to show just how quick it is to generate the code skeleton, slap some logic in and run the app!
+On to developing the _ProcessPayment_ App.
+As defined during the design sections of this codelab, we determined that this will be a microservice written using Java & Spring.
+We are going to use the [Spring Cloud Stream](https://spring.io/projects/spring-cloud-stream) framework to develop this microservice as it is intended to create event-driven microservices.
+We'll also keep the business logic to a minimum to show just how quick it is to generate the code skeleton and get an event-driven microservice running!

 #### Generate the Code Skeleton
 In the Solace Event Portal right click on the _ProcessPayment_, Choose _AsyncAPI_, Choose _**YAML**_ and click _Download_